kubeedge/kubeedge/docs/components/cloud/cloudhub.md

 - TLS certificates are loaded through the path provided in the context object
 - HTTP server is started with TLS configurations
 - Then HTTP connection is upgraded to websocket connection receiving conn object.
-- ServeConn function the serves all the incoming connections
+- ServeConn function serves all the incoming connections

 ### Read message from edge: